geoportti/geospatial-challenge-camp/source/tabs/materials/index.rst

 Materials
 ===========
-👈 Navigate in this materials section and find the presentation and other files.
+👈 Navigate in the materials section and find the presentation and other files.

 .. toctree::